LatamLink/latamlink.io/docs/interoperability.md

 ## EVM on EOSIO

-Block.one announced a challenge of a smart contract, offering a prize of 200,000 dollars to who resolved it.
+Block.one announced a smart contract challenge, offering a prize of 200,000 dollars to the winner:

 "In this challenge, the participants should create an EOSIO Smart Contract that can store and invoke EVM (Solidity) Smart Contracts in a virtual environment similar to the Ethereum one", is detailed in one announcement of February 3rd in EOSIO DevPost.